Course Outline

 - Overview of EC2, Lambda, and container options (ECS / EKS)

-- Choosing services based on performance, scale, and cost for government needs
+- Selecting services based on performance, scale, and cost efficiency for government use

 Networking, Connectivity, and Hybrid Architectures for Government

-- Design patterns for hybrid and multi-account architectures in the public sector
+- Design patterns for hybrid and multi-account architectures in government environments

 Security, Identity, and Compliance Basics for Government

-- Identity and Access Management (IAM) principles and best practices for government users
+- Principles and best practices for Identity and Access Management (IAM)

-- Encryption, key management, and basic logging (CloudTrail, CloudWatch)
+- Encryption, key management, and basic logging with CloudTrail and CloudWatch

 - Compliance considerations and data residency awareness for government entities